kyma-project/examples/monitoring-custom-metrics/README.md

 ## Overview

-This example shows how to expose custom metrics to Prometheus with a golang service in Kyma.
+This example shows how to expose custom metrics to Prometheus with a Golang service in Kyma.
+To do so, follow these steps:

-1. Expose a sample application serving metrics on port 8081
+1. Expose a sample application serving metrics on the `8081` port.
-2. Access the exposed metrics in Prometheus
+2. Access the exposed metrics in Prometheus.

 ## Prerequisites

 - Kyma as the target deployment environment.
-- If sidecar injection is not enabled for **default** namespace, then run the following:
+- If sidecar injection is not enabled for the `default` Namespace, run the following command:
     ```bash
     kubectl label namespace default istio-injection=enabled
     ```